minprog/pyprog/opdrachten/week5/eca2csv/venglish.md

 - Write a function that reads a data file and saves a new data file where missing values are replace by the average value as described above.

+- You may assume that you will never find two days with a missing value in a row.

 - The function must have a parameter to indicate the value that is used as a "missing value".

 - The function must open and close the files as indicated by filenames provided in parameters.